cisco-ce/roomos.cisco.com/doc/MTR/MTPOnRoomNavigator.md

 * Administer the Room Navigator via the web user interface or over SSH using the admin credentials you created during setup.
 * Access the Teams app device settings from the Microsoft Teams app's device settings panel.
 You can access the panel by triple-tapping the screen with three fingers, or by tapping the **Settings** icon in the bottom right corner of the screen.
-* If you registered the Room Navigator to Webex, you can set configuration options and carry out other common tasks in Control hub, as for any Standalone Navigator.
+* If you registered the Room Navigator to Webex, you can set configuration options and carry out other common tasks in Control Hub, as for any Standalone Navigator.
 See this Standalone Navigator  [help article](https://help.webex.com/en-us/article/iq6aw6/Room-Navigator-as-a-stand-alone-device) for more information.
 * The standard configurations available on Microsoft Teams Admin Center are available for Cisco Room Navigators running Microsoft Teams Panels.